 Disclosure to credit reporting bodies

-Credit Corp may also disclose certain credit related personal information to credit reporting and identity verification agencies.
-For example, if you fail to meet repayment obligations or commit a serious credit infringement, we may be entitled to disclose this to a credit reporting body.
-When such information is disclosed to a credit reporting body, the credit reporting body may retain such information (including default information) and include it in reports provided to credit providers to assist them in assessing your credit worthiness.
+Credit Corp may also disclose certain credit related personal information to credit reporting bodies.
+For example, if you fail to meet repayment obligations, we may be entitled to disclose this to a credit reporting body.
+When such information is disclosed to a credit reporting body, the credit reporting body may include such information in reports provided to credit providers to assist them in assessing your credit worthiness.
 We disclose information to the following credit reporting bodies: